City of Johannesburg elections: September 2004 floor crossing

 Another floor-crossing period occurred on 1–15 September 2004.
 Seven councillors crossed from the NNP to the ANC, one councillor crossed from the NNP to the Independent Democrats, and one crossed from the CDP to the DA.

-By-elections from September 2004 to February 2006
+By-elections (September 2004–February 2006)

 The following by-elections were held to fill vacant ward seats in the period between the floor crossing periods in September 2004 and the election in March 2006.

-March 2006 election
+March 2006

 The following table shows the results of the 2006 election.

-By-elections from March 2006 to August 2007
+By-elections (March 2006–August 2007)

 The following by-elections were held to fill vacant ward seats in the period between the election in March 2006 and the floor crossing period in September 2007.

 September 2007 floor crossing

 The final floor-crossing period occurred on 1–15 September 2007; floor-crossing was subsequently abolished in 2008 by the Fifteenth Amendment of the Constitution.
 In the Johannesburg council two councillors crossed from the Independent Democrats to the Inkatha Freedom Party, one councillor crossed from the Pan Africanist Congress (PAC) to the African People's Convention, and one councillor crossed from the PAC to the African National Congress.